SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Rain($*$)

 1. Do you like rainy days?
    That depends on whether the rain is heavy or not.
 I am fond of some light rain since it can make the air fresher and make the weather cooler.
-But I don't like the heavy rain since it can wet my pant leg.
+But I don't like the heavy rain since it can wet my pant leg even with the protection of the umbrella.
 2. Does it rain much in your city?
    Not pretty much.
 I think the weather in Wuhan is pretty weird.
 Sometimes it's sunny and hot in the morning, but there is a sudden downpour in the afternoon.
 And typically there are about one fifth of days that are rainy.
 3. Would you like to live in a city that is dry or wet?
    I would choose to live in a dry city because it is possible and convenient for me to go out to do some sports, meet with my friends or just take a walk on sunny days.
 And when it's rainy, I can only stay at home, which is pretty boring.
 4. Would you change your plan if it rained?
   I think it will depend on the plan itself.
 If I'm going to do some outdoor activities like going hiking or going cycling with my friends, then I'll definitely change my plan.
 But if I'm gonna watch a movie or have a dinner in the restaurant, then I won't change my mind since the weather won't influence my mood, nor will it influence the plan.

 ### Bags